 I've covered the core of my German Heer infantry for 1943-45 in this earlier post.
-This one will cover additional German units for the same time period including Volksgrenadiers; Volkssturm and the Waffen SS.
+This one will cover additional German units for the same time period, including Volksgrenadiers; Volkssturm and the Waffen SS.

-In either case the platoon HQ is made of up of an Unterfeldwebel, the platoon commander (a senior leader) and three riflemen armed with rifle/grenade launchers.
+The Volksgrenadier platoon HQ is made of up of an Unterfeldwebel, the platoon commander (a senior leader) and three riflemen armed with rifle/grenade launchers.

 As I do for all my Chain of Command platoons I've made up one of these platoon boards to organise the unit prior to a game and have them ready for deployment on to the table.
 You can see how I make them in this post.